jtarrio/pascual/manual/chapter2.md

 end
 ```

-Other times, the need to use one or the other is unclear; in that case, you would choose depending on what makes the surrounding code or the conditional expression easier to write.
+Sometimes, when the distinction is not as sharp as above, you can use one or the other depending on what makes your code easier to write.

 ### For

 Pascal's third loop statement is the "for" statement.
 You can use it to count from one number to another, executing a statement for each value.

-It will be easier to explain with an example, so I will use the well-known "FizzBuzz" program.
+An example will make it easier to explain, so I will use the well-known "FizzBuzz" program.

 ```pascal
 program FizzBuzz;